samsonjs/lake/Readme.md

 Portable C99, no dependencies, nothing to configure, no documentation!

-You'll need some version LLVM for clang, and GNU make.
-Compiles with GCC too if you prefer, just change the Makefile.
+You'll need some version of LLVM for clang, and GNU make.
+Compiles with zig or GCC too if you prefer, just change the Makefile.

 Once you have all that you can build the repl: